danielsauuce/danielsauuce/README.md

 🎓 Currently pursuing a **BSc (Hons) in Software Engineering** with a focus on **Full-Stack Development** and **DevOps**.
 I’m passionate about **hands-on learning**, building **real-world solutions**, and **continuous growth**.

-I’m actively expanding my technical expertise while exploring **AI and Machine Learning**.
-My goal is to become a well-rounded professional who delivers **clean, efficient solutions** and builds **strong, lasting relationships**.
+My goal is to become a well rounded professional who delivers **clean, efficient solutions** and builds **strong, lasting relationships**.

 💻 I enjoy creating **user-focused applications** and **data-driven solutions**, with experience across the **full development lifecycle** — from design and coding to testing, deployment, and documentation.